alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/other-content-types/manuals.md

 ## Get access to Manuals Publisher

-You’ll need access to [Manuals Publisher](https://manuals-publisher.publishing.service.gov.uk/manuals) to create or update manuals.
+You'll need access to [Manuals Publisher](https://manuals-publisher.publishing.service.gov.uk/manuals) to create or update manuals.

 GDS will usually give publishers in your organisation access when you get approval to create your first manual.

 If you do not have access, you need to either:

 - ask one of organisation admins to give you access to Manuals Publisher
-- if you’re the only organisation admin, use the [accounts form](https://support.publishing.service.gov.uk/change_existing_user_request/new) to ask for access to Manuals Publisher
+- if you're the only organisation admin, use the [accounts form](https://support.publishing.service.gov.uk/change_existing_user_request/new) to ask for access to Manuals Publisher

 You'll also need to ask for the 'editor' permission to publish your draft, or find someone in your organisation with that permission.